MESD/SettingsBundle/Resources/doc/index.md

 ###Setting Definition Level - Hive or Cluster?:

 You have two options when it comes to choosing the level at which your settings are defined. `hive` or `cluster`.
-The chose is made when you define a new `hive` and defaults to the `cluster` level.
+You must decide on the level when you define a new `hive`.
+The default is the `cluster` level.
 Normally you'll want to define what settings exist, and their default values, at the cluster level because each cluster has different kinds/types of settings.
 However, in some situations each cluster will store the same kind/type of settings, but with different values.
 One example would be user settings.
-Each user would likely have the same settings, but with different values.
+Each user would likely have the same settings, but with different (or potentially different) values.
 In this situation, would would want to define the settings at the `hive` level and store each user's settings in a cluster.